Akasho09/sem5/Computer Network/Endsem/Unit 2/questions.md

-## Question:
-Consider a packet of length 1,500 bytes, which begins at end system A and travels over three links to a destination end system.
+## Question:Consider a packet of length 1,500 bytes, which begins at end system A and travels over three links to a destination end system.
 These links are connected by two packet switches.
 The propagation speed on all the links is
 2.5
 ×
 1